Shivam8286/compute/README.md

 ## Overview

 This project provisions a GCE virtual machine using Terraform.
-You define the infrastructure as code, allowing for easy provisioning, management, and version control of cloud resources.
+All resources are defined as code, enabling reproducible and auditable deployments.

 ---